Today, I’m going to help you find the best propane smoker on the market today, to suit your own particular needs and budget.

-Char-Broil Vertical Gas Smoker
+Char-Broil Vertical Liquid Propane Gas Smoker

-The Char-Broil Vertical Gas Smoker has two doors, one for the smoke chamber and a drawer to access the water and wood chips.
+This is a 2 door propane smoker, with one for the smoke chamber and a drawer to access the water and wood chips.
 Two doors are always better because you don’t lose heat while refilling water or wood.

 The odd design with the Char-Broil is the combination water pan and wood chip tray.
 It is a steel tray for the wood chips with a steel bowl in the center for the water.
 The problem is the water can spill into the wood chips extinguishing them.
 The best solution is use a separate pan of water above the wood.

 The handles fit into a bracket on the side to latch the door shut.
 You need to add some gasket material if you don’t want the smoke to leak from the doors.

-- Two Doors for easy access
+- Two doors for easy access

-- Comes with four racks
+- It comes with four racks

 - Top vent pot warming rack